btwonion/compactspawners/README.md

 - optional custom gui
 - fix glass panes moving out of the inventory
 - improve design
+- fixing the gui would be nice too :)

 ## Other
 ⚠️ The development version is always the latest stable release of minecraft.